-The recoverable amounts of the operations of POSC and FRI have been determined based on a value in use calculation using cash flow projections based on financial budgets approved by management.
-The cash flow projections covers five years.
+The goodwill from the acquisitions have been subjected to the annual impairment review in 2018 and 2017.
+The recoverable amounts of the operations have been determined based on a value-in-use calculation using cash flow projections based on financial budgets approved by management.
+The cash flow projections cover five years.